harqian/sides/QUICKSTART.md

-# Quick Start Guide - Decision Maker
+# Quick Start Guide - Sides

 ## 🚀 Your App is Running!